Chaaronn/Auto-PGN-Generator/README.md

 # USAGE

+Download & un-zip the repo.
+Open cmd/terminal in this folder, then:

 python run main.py

 pgn for given variation in setup.ini will be generated in the file path of the Python file.